How to Get Your Startup Up and Running with a Business Incubator | Sales

 3. Experienced mentors – It’s important for startups to limit critical mistakes while scaling.
 Most incubators offer an experienced staff of savvy industry executives to help the core team stay focused and avoid mistakes.
 Incubators usually employ mentors with specific startup experience that can help explain process, planning, and decision criteria — all while steering new entrepreneurs away from costly mistakes they made or witnessed.

-4. Group training and education – Many business incubators offer an array of important business training spanning from legal advice on startup documents, incorporation terms, or IP issues to general business challenges like how to ship a product, establish a quality culture, or establish and marketing processes.
+4. Group training and education – Many business incubators offer an array of important business training spanning from legal advice on startup documents, incorporation terms, or IP issues to general business challenges like how to ship a product, establish a quality culture, or establish sales and marketing processes.

 5. Software discounts – From accounting to project management, incubators typically offer business software that helps their startups scale.
 Pricing and education are typically vetted and negotiated for a standard rate allowing portfolio companies to get right to work.
 HubSpot offers this type of arrangement to more than 1000 startup partners worldwide.